How to Measure Pool Length: Complete Step-by-Step Guide

 - Gather Your Tools

-Get a 100-foot measuring tape (cloth or fiberglass works best around water), waterproof marker, and notebook.
+Get a 100-foot measuring tape (fiberglass preferred over cloth for accuracy and chemical resistance), waterproof marker, and notebook.
 Avoid metal tapes near electrical equipment for safety. - Identify the Longest Point

 Walk around your pool to identify the longest straight-line distance.
 This is typically from the shallow end wall to the deep end wall, but kidney-shaped or freeform pools may have different longest points. - Measure at Water Level